 To keep schools safe and secure, this budget increases the starting pay for security officers from \$17.80 to \$22.75 per hour.
 Additionally, since Norfolk Public Schools are open throughout the calendar year, the contracted days for these positions will increase from 186 days to 252 days.
-This budget also supports the addition of eighteen (18) new security guards' positions throughout the division.
-The district will coordinate and deploy the new positions based on school size and needs of the five new zone supervisor positions.
-The new zone supervisors are added by reclassifying five existing security positions.
-The budget also includes funds for weapon detection systems in every school, a cash match for the community oriented policing services grant, and renewing security software subscriptions to include Raptor, Omnigo, and I-Sight software.
+This budget also supports the addition of 18 additional security guards' positions throughout the division.
+These positions will be coordinated and deployed based on school size and needs by five new zone supervisor positions.
+These zone supervisor positions will be added to the budget by reclassifying five security positions.
+The budget also includes funds for weapon detection systems in every school, a cash match for the community oriented policing services grant, and renewing security software subscriptions to include Raptor, Omnigo, and I-Sight software